Genetics & Risk Assessment Clinic

 If you choose to have genetic testing, most health insurance companies cover part or all of the testing costs.
 Concerns about insurance coverage and genetic discrimination are also discussed prior to any testing.

-For your convenience, we see patients in four locations: Cedar Rapids, Dubuque, Fort Dodge and Waterloo.
 For more information on how to request a genetics appointment

 Download our Genetics and Cancer Risk Assessment Clinic brochure.